CarlosCoto/ComputationalPhysics/README.md

 - SystemOfEquations.ipynb: Resolution of system of equations by Gauss-Seidel Method with Fortran

-The error at the bottom of the code blocks is due to the lack of implementation of file IO in the runtime library of LFortran for Jupyter https://fortran-lang.discourse.group/t/lfortran-exception-visit-read-not-implemented-error/1803 https://gitlab.com/lfortran/lfortran/-/issues/563
+The error at the bottom of the code blocks ("LFortran Exception: visit_Read() not implemented") is due to the lack of implementation of file IO in the runtime library of LFortran for Jupyter https://fortran-lang.discourse.group/t/lfortran-exception-visit-read-not-implemented-error/1803 https://gitlab.com/lfortran/lfortran/-/issues/563